If you’re a first-home buyer in Australia, there are ways you can secure a home with a 5% deposit. You could:

 A Lenders Mortgage Insurance (LMI) premium is usually charged by a lender when you borrow more than 80% of the purchase price.

-LMI premiums can vary from lender to lender because each of them have their own rate brackets.
+LMI premiums can vary from lender to lender because each one has its own rate brackets.

 For example, if you had a 5% deposit on a $600,000 property ($30,000), you could be paying more than $28,000 in LMI.

-Luckily, some lenders may allow you to add or ‘capitalise’ your mortgage insurance premium meaning you don’t need to cover this cost upfront, saving you thousands of extra on top of your 5% deposit.
+Luckily, some lenders may allow you to add or ‘capitalise’ your mortgage insurance premium meaning you don’t need to cover this cost upfront, saving you thousands of extra on top of your 5% deposit with a 98% home loan.

 You can usually capitalise LMI for loans up to $1,000,000!